Bira/octopus-carnival/_drafts/2016-10-24-blog-or-treat-1.md

 class to Demon and add Injury Tolerance (Homogenous), which makes it a lot more resistant to most ranged weapons.

-These variants can stack with each other!
+These variants can stack with each other and with any of the generic monster prefixes from **GURPS Dungeon Fantasy Monsters 1**.